MichaelCurrin/learn-to-code/Scripting languages/Python/data_science.md

 Python libraries commonly used for data science.
 A lot of these are very popular and come up often in tutorials.
 They are often optimized for performance (often with C code written to fine tune them).

-Data processing
+- Data processing
 	- Numpy
 		- For working with arrays and similar data structures.
 	- Pandas
-		- Particularly for dataframes
+		- Particularly used for its dataframes, which actually come from the [R](/Scripting%20languages/R) language.
+		- Built on Numpy.
 		- Used for reading or writing a tabular source like a CSV.
-		- Used performing tasks file sorting, filtering or searching a table or a vector.
-Doing
+		- Used for performing tasks file sorting, filtering or searching a table or a vector.
+These would be tedious and less performant if done without use of the library.
-		- Based on R's dataframes.
-		- Built on Numpy
-- Machine Learning topic:
+- Machine Learning:
 	- Sci-kit learn
 	- TensorFlow
 	- Keras
-- Dataviz topic
+- Dataviz:
 	- NetworkX
 	- Bokeh